50ButtonsEach/hax-with-flic-osx/README.md

 **Installation**

 1. Mount the dmg file and drag and drop the HaxWithFlic.app to your applications folder
-2. You may have to control click on it to launch it
+2. When launching the application from the applications folder the first time it will ask you if you want to open a file that was downloaded from the internet.
+Press open.
-3. Press on the flic icon in the menu bar and scan for your Flic
+3. Press on the flic icon in the menu bar and start using the application.
+For example, press scan if you want to add a new Flic.

 **Configuration**